rajat1401/SomethingNewDaily/ToolsAndTech/databricks_delta.md

 3. <font color="orange">Optimize</font> <br>
     Optimize entire table, subset of data (using `where`) or colocate data by a column (using `zorder`).
 If no colocation specified, bin packing optimization is performed. <br>
     1. Bin packing opt. is idempotent. produces evenly balanced data files.
+Helps optimize read performance.
     2. Z-ordering not idempotent but if no new data added to a partition, another z-ordering will have no effect.
+Helps optimzie data-skipping.
+    > Z-order primary fields or fields involved in joins or fields with high cardinallity that are commonly used in filter predicates.

     ```sql
     OPTIMIZE events WHERE date >= '2017-01-01'